-Churning through the main quest would take 12–14 hours, but if you choose to do all the side missions and dominate all the Warchiefs, it’s going to take a lot more time.
+Churning through the main quest takes 12–14 hours, but if you choose to do all the side missions and dominate all the Warchiefs, it’s going to take a lot more time.
 I have spent around 30 hours in Shadow of Mordor, but there are still tons of collectibles and wild-hunts waiting for me.

-Prince of Persia: The Forgotten Sands
+4. Prince of Persia: The Forgotten Sands

 Combine all the above with an awesome combat mechanics that comes into its own by the end of the game, and Prince of Persia: Forgotten Sands pretty easily cements its place as one of the best games like Assassins Creed.

-Deus Ex: Human Revolution
+6. Deus Ex: Human Revolution

-Deus Ex: Human Revolution is an action RPG that lets you freely roam around in its semi-open world and do missions the way you like; stealth if you enjoy it, dark violence if you don’t.
+Deus Ex: Human Revolution is an action RPG that lets you roam freely around in its semi-open world and do missions the way you like; stealth if you enjoy it, dark violence if you don’t.

 Is Dues Ex: Human Revolution perfect?
 Not quite.
 But it’s certainly a dark, cool revival of a classic that manages to put everything else in the genre to shame.
-It’s one of the best action games like Assassins Creed you’ll ever play.

 Dishonored takes place in Dunwell, a huge plague-ridden city in total chaos.
 You play as Corvo, an assassin who has come to this city in pursuit of finding her emperor’s killers.
 With tons of abilities and skills at your disposal, you can take revenge in a lot of ways.